In this lesson, we will talk about allowed characters, numbers, special symbols, keywords and identifiers in C Programming.

 |0, 1, 2, 3, 4, 5, 6, 7, 8, 9|

-Below list shows the special symbols used extensively in C language:
+The below list shows the special symbols used extensively in the C language:

 |Plus Sign||Used for Arithmetic Operations, Increment Operator|

 |Multiplication Sign||Used for Arithmetic Operations, Pointers|